 Netflix has been at the forefront of this hip-hop renaissance.
 They’ve used their massive streaming platform to publish numerous rap-centric titles such as Rythym & Flow, Hip-Hop Evolution, Roxanne Roxanne, and The Get Down.
 That’s barely scratching the surface of their hip-hop related material.

 The genius aspect of Netflix’s approach is that, in addition to their original works, they also publish anything they can legally get their hands on.
-The result of all of that hustle is the most extensive library of hip-hop-related titles amongst the tv streaming giants.
+The result of all of that hustle is the most extensive library of hip-hop titles amongst the television streaming service giants.
 So as crazy as this may sound, I just want to thank the good folks over at Netflix for bringing me back into the fold.

 A Jaded ‘80s Baby